lbdyck/prompters/README.md

 **Note** The use of `mandb` to update the man page database is highly (strongly) recommended.

+## zoauhelper

+This is an initial swag at providing a tool to help with `zoau`.
+The `zoau` man pages are not usable with the z/OS Open Tools version of `man` and are not indexed for the z/OS standard `man` command.

+This is an attempt to provide some help.

 ## [zothelper](zothelper)

 This tools will prompt for one of the available `zopen` options and then construct the